 Gruyères is a medieval town with foot traffic only.
 There is a large parking lot at the base of a high hill and you must walk up to the small town.
-We explored the chateau or castle that was perched at the top which was built in the 13th century.
+We explored the chateau or castle that was perched at the top that was built in the 13th century.
 The Grue, or crane, was represented on the flag and on many windows in the chateau and was what inspired the name Gruyères.

 After exploring the chateau and a few of the stores we popped into Le Chalet for lunch.
 It was super cute inside and they had exactly what we wanted on the menu.
 The fondue was ridiculous!
 We got fondue for two and it came with more food then we could possibly eat.
 A basket of potatoes, pearl onions, crusty bread, carrots, a meat plate, pickles…just so much food.
 Andrew was very happy.